Badlaa: Plot

-Scully and Doggett consult Chuck Burks, an old friend of Fox Mulder's, who tells them about the fakir, ascetic masters who kind themselves to torture in order to attain enlightenment.
-He also tells the agents that Siddhi mystics could do the things Scully described; the mystics have powers of the mind and can alter people's perceptions of reality and their secret practices are passed on from father to son.
+Scully and Doggett consult Chuck Burks, an old friend of Fox Mulder's, who tells them about the fakir, ascetic masters who subject themselves to torture in order to attain enlightenment.
+He also tells the agents that Siddhi mystics could do the things Scully described; the mystics have powers of the mind and can alter people's perceptions of reality, and their secret practices are passed on from father to son.
 When Doggett remains skeptical of both Chuck's insights and the Siddhi, Chuck remarks to Scully that he isn't surprised because "it's hard to believe in something you can't understand."
-Struggling to see the case as Mulder might, Scully consults with Chuck again and the two discuss how that if a Siddhi mystic were to use their powers for murder would violate the very foundation of their lives and endanger their souls.
-Scully then shares a theory that revenge might drive a Siddhi to act in such a way and that one such Siddhi is seeking retribution against persons who worked for an American chemical plant in Vishi, outside of Mumbai, that inadvertently released a gas cloud that killed 118 people.
+Struggling to see the case as Mulder might, Scully consults with Chuck again and the two discuss whether a Siddhi mystic using their powers for murder would violate the very foundation of their lives and endanger their souls.
+Scully then shares a theory that revenge might drive a Siddhi to act in such a way and that one such Siddhi is seeking retribution against people who worked for an American chemical plant in Vishi, outside of Mumbai, that inadvertently released a gas cloud that killed 118 people.
 One victim was the 11-year-old son of a holy man of the beggar caste.

-After hearing a strange squeaking sound--which are the wheels of the unseen fakir's dolly--he runs home, brushing past his mother in the foyer.
-Trevor's mother follows him outside to find him face-down in their pool.
+After hearing a strange squeaking sound—the wheels of the unseen fakir's dolly—Trevor runs home, brushing past his mother in the foyer.
+She follows him outside to find him face-down in their pool.
 She dives in to get him, but his form turns into the beggar.
-At the scene of the crime, the real Trevor returns home and tells Scully that the "little man" followed him and killed his mother.
+At the scene of the crime, the real Trevor returns home and tells Scully that the "little man" followed him.
 Acting on Trevor's tip about the janitor, Doggett and the police arrest him.
 After Scully calls Chuck Burks, he turns up with his video camera hoping to capture footage of a fakir.
 To Doggett's bewilderment, the video camera shows no one sitting in the chair the janitor appears to be seated in and Doggett and Chuck realize they do not, in fact, have a suspect in custody.
-Doggett calls Scully, who has gone to Trevor's house to speak with him only to find that Trevor is not at home and snuck out past his father.
+Doggett calls Scully, who has gone to Trevor's house to speak with him only to find that Trevor is not at home, having sneaked out past his father.

-Quinton and Trevor hunt the fakir at school where the principal and her assistant call Scully to make her aware they've seen the janitor back at work.
-The fakir turns the hunt around and begin stalking the boys, eventually taking Trevor's form just as Scully arrives.
-Scully hesitantly fires at the boy, wounding the fakir who reverts back to his true form.
-Following the shooting, Scully weeps as she realizes she was "just not capable of" viewing this particular case without prejudice, without judgment, or with having an open mind as Mulder would have done.
+Quinton and Trevor hunt the fakir at school, where the principal and her assistant call Scully to make her aware they've seen the janitor back at the school.
+The fakir turns the hunt around and begins stalking the boys, eventually taking Trevor's form just as Scully arrives.
+Scully hesitantly fires at the boy, wounding the fakir, who reverts to his true form.
+Following the shooting, Scully weeps as she realizes she was "just not capable of" viewing this particular case without prejudice, without judgment, or with an open mind as Mulder would have done.